Geo. Hall & Sons: 20th century

 During the 20th century, the company produced a range of soft drinks and cordials, including Passiona, a Cottee's product they bottled for local consumption.

 In 1972, Geo.
 Hall and Sons was purchased by C-C Bottlers, a licensed manufacturer of Coca-Cola for South Australia, who continued producing soft drinks under the Hall's brand.
-C-C Bottlers was in turn purchased by Coca-Cola Amatil in 1990, who in October 2000 discontinued the Hall's name, unifying several brands under the same name, Kirks, with other acquired local bottlers.
+C-C Bottlers was in turn purchased by Coca-Cola Amatil in 1990, who in October 2000 discontinued the Halls name, unifying several brands under the same name, Kirks, with other acquired local bottlers.

 Relaunch

-It was announced on 7 November in 2020 that Halls soft drinks were making a comeback with Cameron Ballard, owner of Coffee World in South Australia, obtaining the rights to the Hall's Soft Drink name and relaunching the brand.
+It was announced on 7 November in 2020 that Halls soft drinks were making a comeback with Cameron Ballard, owner of Coffee World in South Australia, obtaining the rights to the Halls soft drink name and relaunching the brand.

-It is set to be available for sale in South Australian stores by the middle of summer 2021/2022.
+It was set to be available for sale in South Australian stores by the middle of summer 2021/2022.

-For the launch, Halls announced 4 original flavors would be returning; Halls Lemon Twist, Halls Fruita, Halls Lemonade and Halls Stonie Ginger Beer, with the hopes to get more original flavors back in time.
+For the launch, Halls announced 4 original flavours would be returning; Halls Lemon Twist, Halls Fruita, Halls Lemonade and Halls Stonie Ginger Beer, with the hopes to get more original flavours back in time.

-Cameron has stated he has been in contact with the original Halls family to work on the recipes for the flavors to try and replicate the original taste of the drinks.
+Ballard stated he had been in contact with the Hall family to work on the recipes for the flavours to try and replicate the original taste of the drinks.

+Halls soft drinks relaunched production on 23 October 2023 in Willunga, South Australia.